ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

     ![alt text](../images/GetJsonPayload.gif)
 1. Modify the name of the JSON function you added to something meaningful.
     ![alt text](../images/GetJsonPayloadMessage.png)
-1. To get the data under list, you need to add a variable from the tool palette to the main function in the canvas.
+1. To get the data under the list, you need to add a variable from the tool palette to the main function in the canvas.
     ![alt text](../images/JsonVariable.gif)
-1. Modify the variable so that you can get the data under list.
+1. Modify the variable so that you can get the data under the list.
 In this example, **.list** is a JSON path.
     ![alt text](../images/forecastDataList.png)
     > The dot notation (**.**) enables you to invoke any of the attributes available in the JSON.
 These JSON paths can be used to access the contents of an attribute.
 For example, if `json j = {a:"hello"}` you can access `hello` using `j.a`.
 When considering the example used in this tutorial, if `json j = {list:[1,2,3]}` you can access the list using `j.list`.
 This is done because all the content that you need resides within the list attribute in the JSON file.